 Our directors, officers and holders of substantially all of our outstanding stock and stock options have agreed with the underwriters, subject to certain restrictions and earlier termination commencing on the first quarter that ends following the period ending 180 days after the date of this prospectus and other earlier termination provisions as set forth in "Underwriting", without the prior written consent of Oppenheimer & Co.
-Inc., not to directly or indirectly (1) offer, pledge, assign, encumber, announce the intention to sell, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, or otherwise transfer or dispose of, any shares of Class A common stock or any securities convertible into or exercisable or exchangeable for Class A common stock owned either of record or beneficially (as defined in the Exchange Act) by the lock-up signatory on the date of this prospectus or thereafter acquired, (2) enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of the Class A common stock or any securities convertible into or exercisable or exchangeable for Class A common stock, whether any such transaction described in clause (1) or (2) above is to be settled by delivery of Class A common stock or such other securities, in cash or otherwise, or publicly announce an intention to do any of the foregoing, and (3) make any demand for or exercise any right with respect to, the registration of any shares of Class A common stock or any security convertible into or exercisable or exchangeable for Class A common stock.
+Inc., not to directly or indirectly (1) offer, pledge, assign, encumber, announce the intention to sell, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, or otherwise transfer or dispose of, any shares of Class A common stock or any securities convertible into or exercisable or exchangeable for Class A common stock owned either of record or beneficially (as defined in the Exchange Act) by the lock-up signatory on the date of this prospectus or thereafter acquired, (2) enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of the Class A common stock or any securities convertible into or exercisable or exchangeable for Class A common stock or any securities convertible into or exercisable or exchangeable for Class A common stock or any securities convertible into or exercisable or exchangeable for Class A common stock or any securities convertible into or exercisable or exchangeable for Class A common stock or any securities convertible into or exercisable or exchangeable for Class A common stock, whether any such transaction described in clause (1) or (2) above is to be settled by delivery of Class A common stock or such other securities, in cash or otherwise, or publicly announce an intention to do any of the foregoing, and (3) make any demand for or exercise any right with respect to, the registration of any shares of Class A common stock or any security convertible into or exercisable or exchangeable for Class A common stock.
 See "Underwriting" for a more detailed description of the early termination provisions and exceptions to such lock-up restrictions.